 An increasing number of athletes now believe that CBD protein is essential in the muscle recovery process.
 Possible benefits include reduced muscle damage, improved muscle performance, and accelerated muscle protein regeneration.

 A review of studies by Nagarkatti et al., published in Future Medicinal Chemistry in October 2009, suggested that cannabinoids such as CBD had potential as novel anti-inflammatory drugs.
 That said, the amount of scientific evidence to suggest CBD protein powder can help speed up muscle recovery is minimal.

 Some users add CBD to protein as a means of controlling their weight.
 The combination of these ingredients could help you feel fuller for longer.
 The result is less snacking and decreased portion sizes.
-The suggestion here is that CBD works with neuroprotectors and neurotransmitters in the endocannabinoid system (ECS) to regulate appetite.
+The suggestion here is that CBD works with neurotransmitters in the endocannabinoid system (ECS) to regulate appetite.

 Finally, there are general nutritional benefits involved.
 Research suggests that adults need at least 0.8g of protein per kilogram of weight, and active people usually require even more.
 A protein shake is a convenient way to bump up your daily intake.
 Taking protein with CBD merely enables you to kill two birds with one stone.